Book My Boat

 Book My Boat Network

-At the time of writing, Book My Boat maintained over 110 boat hire listings from 210 registered boat owners in NSW and Queensland.
-There are over 1,100 rental customers registered from these same regions.
+At the time of writing, Book My Boat has over 100 boat hire listings from 210 registered boat owners in NSW and QLD.
+There are over 1,200 rental customers registered from these same regions.

 The growth strategy for Book My Boat is to increase the number of boats listed and rental customers registered to the marketplace.
 Initially focusing on Australia, before considering overseas expansion, Book My Boat’s growth strategy has been designed around three key drivers: